Starburst Galaxy

 • In the Source details section, enter a name for this stream source and a description.

-• In the Configure connection to Apache Kafka section:
+• In the Configure connection to Kafka section:

 • Enter one or more Kafka brokers as host:port.
 Separate multiple brokers with a comma.

-• Select Username/password to authenticate with an API key and API secret or select Cross account IAM role (MSK), and select a cross account IAM role from the drop-down menu.
+• Authenticate with an API key and API secret or select Cross account IAM role (MSK), and select a cross account IAM role from the drop-down menu.
 For MSK streams, you must select the IAM role option.

 • Click Test connection to confirm that you have access to the stream.
 If the test fails, check your entries, correct any errors, and try again.